loganmarchione/HamRadioNewbie.com/content/posts/2025/01/index.md

 ## Radio recommendations

+### About Chinese radios

+I have read online to avoid the cheaper Chinese radios (e.g., Baofeng/BTECH Talkpod, Tidradio, Wouxun, etc...).
+While they do work, they apparently tend to break easily, do not have safe batteries, and might transmit on frequencies other than the ones specified (called spurious emissions).
+That said, if you can't afford to spend a lot of money, the [Baofeng UV-5X](https://www.baofengradio.com/collections/uv-series/products/uv-5x) (GMRS) and the [Baofeng UV-5R](https://www.baofengradio.com/products/uv-5r) (ham) seem to be the most recommended.
+Just remember, you get what you pay for 🤷🏻.

 ### GMRS

-GMRS radios all tend to have the same basic features (channels, privacy codes, NOAA weather alerts, etc...), with the only differences being battery composition (Ni–MH vs Li-ion), waterproofing level, etc...
+From what I can tell, almost all GMRS radios all tend to have the same basic features (channels, privacy codes, NOAA weather alerts, etc...), with the only differences being battery composition (Ni–MH vs Li-ion), waterproofing level, etc...
 Basically, it comes down to a decision of how tough you need your radio to be.
 Below are some GMRS radios that seem to be recommended.

 [Wouxun KG-935G Plus](https://www.buytwowayradios.com/wouxun-kg-935g-plus.html) ~$150